readthedocs/blog/migrate-configuration-v2.rst

 for all projects in order to build documentation successfully.
 We will stop supporting builds without explicit configuration, because this creates implicit dependencies that users aren't aware of.
 **We plan to start failing builds not using configuration file version 2 on September 25, 2023**.
-This matches the period when ``urllib3`` `drops support for OpenSSL 1.1.1 <https://github.com/urllib3/urllib3/issues/2168>`_ which is the OpenSSL version installed by the build image used when the project doesn't specify a configuration file.

 The main reason behind this decision is that it's hard to maintain a set of defaults that are useful for all of our users and the different tools they use to build documentation.